zachroyer/Java-Blackjack/README.md

 # Java-Blackjack
-An I/O game of Blackjack developed in Java using my own methods and framework.
+An I/O game of Blackjack developed in Java.

 This is a simplified version of Blackjack.
 It still includes a betting system, but it can only be played with one player: the user.
 The dealer is played out by the program.